 Retailers may have an excess of tools left over from Father’s Day gift buying.
 So, if you’re in need of anything from pliers to pressure washers, you’ll want to check for sales on any kind of tool you might need.

-Most holidays you can score low prices on airfare—although travel in 2022 is seeing a general rise in prices.
+Most holidays you can score low prices on airfare.
 The trick is to be flexible in your travel dates and your destination.
 Check airfare for travel on July 4th.
 Also check mid-week ticket prices (especially Tuesday and Wednesday), which are often discounted compared to other dates.

 Hotels in unlikely places also offer discounts—for mid-summer this means the hottest locations or mountain resorts.
 The southeast is one possibility (especially Mississippi, Florida, or South Carolina).
 In the West, try New Mexico, Arizona, and of course, the Ninth Island.